 - Configure your destination.
 Each destination has its own configuration settings—depending on the ways in which you authenticate with a destination, the types of events it accepts, and so on.
 See our catalog and select your destination to get detailed instructions.

 If you go back to your website and reload a page, you’ll see data flowing right away!
 These are anonymous

 page events—pageviews.
 But, to take advantage of data in your destination, you’ll need to implement the

-track, and other calls to your website to get the most out of the CDP and send actionable data to your destinations.
+track, and other calls to your website to get the most out of Data Pipelines and send actionable data to your destinations.